bollmann/lunchtalk/Readme.md

 	                   -- must be one of "amazon", "zalando", or "otto".

   POST /wishes         -- add a new wish to the wishlist, which needs to
-                       -- be send in the request body as a JSON object as -- follows:
+                       -- be send in the request body as a JSON object of -- of the form:
                        --
                        -- {"name": "my favorite wish!", "shop": "Amazon"}
                        --
                        -- where the wishes "shop" attribute must be either -- one of "Amazon", "Zalando", or "Otto".
   ```

   For example, when the `wishlist-simple` service is running,